Bill Meanix: Track career

 In 1916 Meanix was challenged as the leading American by Walter Hummel, who defeated him by two yards at the national championships in the meeting record time of 54.8.
 The following week Meanix beat him in a rematch, running 55.0, but Hummel was still selected for the AAU's top All-American team of the year.
-At the 1917 Penn Relays Meanix was defeated by another newcomer, Floyd Smart, in 55.2; the Harvard Crimson felt the use of 2 ft 6 in (76.2 cm) hurdles, instead of the usual 3 ft hurdles, had favored Smart, but he beat Meanix again at the national championships, where regular hurdles were used.
+At the 1917 Penn Relays Meanix was defeated by another newcomer, Floyd Smart, in 55.2; The Harvard Crimson felt the use of 2 ft 6 in (76.2 cm) hurdles, instead of the usual 3 ft hurdles, had favored Smart, but he beat Meanix again at the national championships, where regular hurdles were used.
 Meanix took second, ahead of Hummel.

-With America entering World War I, Meanix enlisted in the United States Army in November 1917.
+When the United States entere World War I, Meanix enlisted in the United States Army in November 1917.
 He was discharged as a 1st Lieutenant in May 1919 and resumed hurdling, taking second behind Smart at the 1919 national championships.

 Meanix competed in the 1920 United States Olympic Trials, but was eliminated in the semi-finals and failed to qualify for the Olympic team; instead, he (and Smart, who had also failed to qualify) represented the United States in post-Olympic meets against teams from France, Sweden and the British Empire.

 In 1923 Meanix was appointed as Tufts College's track and field coach.
 He later returned to his former high school, the English High School, and had a long career there as a military drill instructor.
 During World War II Meanix returned to active Army service, now with the rank of major, and commanded an Army Specialized Training Unit at Northwestern University.

 He retired from the Army in 1946 as a lieutenant colonel.